arahogc/Whats_In_A_Bottle/README.md

 Group project to determine how which wines are good based on consumer reports and contents of the wine

 #### Gina 4_9_21
-I am currently using pdAdmin to create tables for the CSVs to create the Database.
+* I am currently using pdAdmin to create tables for the CSVs to create the Database.
 I am having problems importing the data into the tables.
-I have downloaded the text file which contains the SQL script that created the tables for the datasets.
+* I have downloaded the text file which contains the SQL script that created the tables for the datasets.
 This will need some updating to get the data to load.
-A png of the ERD from QuickDBD has been downloaded.
+* A png of the ERD from QuickDBD has been downloaded.
+* I have a dataset that is too large to upload directly.
+I will have to find out how to load a large dataset to a branch (or main) if we need to include it.